A REQUEST FROM THE WASTEWATER TREATMENT PLANT....

 GALLATIN COUNTY EMERGENCY

 WE HAVE RECYCLING BINS!
 LOCATED ON SOUTH 6TH ST BEHIND THE GUNS AND AMMO SHOP !

-Bring your expired or unused prescription/otc medications to be properly disposed of at the Manhattan Police Department!
+Bring your expired or unused prescription/otc medications to be properly disposed of at the Manhattan Police Department (pills only)!

 Mayor- Office Hours

-Mayor Glen Clements will have office hours each Thursday from 8:30 am-10:30 am.
+Mayor Glen Clements will have office hours each Thursday from 3:30 pm-5:00 pm.
 Please call to make an appointment or stop in at that time if you would like to visit with the Mayor.
 Thank you!

 Town of Manhattan Snow Plow Plan

 This year’s early heavy snowfall caused difficulties for motorists all over the valley.
 It had crews busy trying to keep up with plowing and removing snow.
 In Manhattan the Montana Department of Transportation is responsible for plowing and maintaining Broadway Street through town to North Fifth Street and out to Dry Creek Road as well as Main Street East and West.

 Manhattan Public Works Department updated and made some changes to the town snow removal plan to address future needs.
 The plan consists of plowing Primary Routes essential to public safety and community services first.
 Then, as time allows, Secondary Streets East/West are plowed to connect with the major streets in and out of town, streets North and South are plowed next.

 Public Works crews generally start the plowing operations when snow levels are 6” or more and as early as possible.
 If it is snowing in the evening, the crew can anticipate starting by 6 am the following day.
 Plowing may occur on the weekend if it is deemed a snow emergency with 10” or more of snow.